Roee-Bar/Dev-ops-assignment/README.md

-# DevOps 1st interview HW
+# DevOps 1st interview assignment
 This repository includes the 2 assignments I got after my first interview at for a python DevOps position.<br />

 I was required to choose and answer 1 of the assignment and send an answer within 72 hours.<br />